 If you wish to exercise any of these rights or have any queries or concerns regarding the processing of your personal data, please contact the Fund Administrator as indicated below.
 You also have the right to lodge a complaint in relation to this privacy notice or the Administering Authority’s processing activities with the Information Commissioner’s Office which you can do through the website above or their telephone helpline.

-The personal data we hold about you is used to administer your benefits and we may from time to time ask for further information from you for this purpose.
-If you do not provide such information, or ask that the personal data we already hold is deleted or restricted this may affect the payment of benefits to you (or your beneficiaries).
+As explained in the section above headed How we will use your personal data, one of the reasons we collect and hold your personal data is to administer your Fund benefits.
+If you do not provide such information or ask that the personal data we already hold is deleted or restricted this may affect the payment of benefits to you (or your beneficiaries).
 In some cases it could mean the Administering Authority is unable to put your pension into payment or has to stop your pension (if already in payment).

 We may update this notice periodically.
-Where we do this we will inform members of the changes and the date on which the changes take effect.
+Where we do this, we will inform members and beneficiaries of the changes and the date on which the changes take effect.

 Data Protection Officer